Charles W Kingston is Excommunicated from the LDS Church

 B.H.
 Roberts told him he couldn’t help him and he would probably lose his membership in the Church.

 After this was done, Brother Roberts stood upon a chair and raising both arms to the square prayed and asked the Lord to bless what he had done.
 Sister Vesta was sitting all this time on one of the front seats just off the speakers stand watching this performance.
 She considered it sacrilege for B.H.
 Roberts to act as he did.
 Later Sister Vesta dreamed B.H.
-Roberts was smoking a cigar.
+Roberts was smoking a cigar and was trying to cater to a popular world view, rather than being aligned with Heavenly Father.
 These were some of the things that helped Sister Vesta know that the Church was off track.

 Brother Charles tells another experience that took place about a month or so before his trial: